dskinnion/vscode-settings/README.md

 ## Installing our Configurations:

-Installing our configurations will vary depending on if you have used VSCode before.

-### If you **have not** used VSCode before, then we recommend the following instructions:

-#### Installing our Recommended Extensions:
 * Download the files from this GitHub repository.
 * Open VSCode

+### Installing our Recommended Extensions:
-* In the left-hand toolbar, select Explorer (the top-most icon)
+* In the left-hand toolbar, select Explorer (the top-most icon).
 * Open this downloaded repository.
 * Click on extensions_to_copy.json in the Explorer pane.
 * Copy the text from this file.